-If there is any conflict between this by-law and any 31.2 By-law Versus Statute statute, the provisions of the statute prevail.
-32.0 PRINCIPLES OF THE PROCEDURE BY-LAW 32.1 Guiding Principles The principles of openness, transparency and accountability to the public guide the Townships decision-making process.
-In the context of Council and other Committee proceedings, this is accomplished by: a) Ensuring the decision-making process is understood by the public and other stakeholders; access i.
-Providing to information and opportunities for input by the public and other stakeholders consistent with the requirements of this By-law and other statutory requirements; ii.
-Exercising and respecting individual and collective roles and responsibilities provided for in this Procedure By-law and other statutory requirements; The protection of basic rights by recognizing the right of the majority to decide, the b) minority to be heard and individuals to have the opportunity to participate; The principles of parliamentary law governing c) Council and Committee Meetings include: The majority of Members have the right to i. decide; ii.
-The minority of Members have the right to be heard: All Members have the right to information iii. to help make decisions, unless otherwise prevented by law; All Members have a right to an efficient iv.
-Meeting; All Members have the right to be treated v. with respect and courtesy; and vi.
-All Members have equal rights, privileges and obligations; a) In the event of conflict between Procedure By-law and legislation, Interpreting the 32.2 this Procedure By-law the provisions of the legislation prevail; b) A specific statement or rule in this Procedure By-law has greater authority than a general one; and c) If there is a conflict between two or more rules in this Procedure By-law, or if there is no specific rule on a matter, the Chair will rule.
+If there is any conflict between this by-law and any statute, the provisions of the statute prevail.

+32.0 PRINCIPLES OF THE PROCEDURE BY-LAW

+32.1 Guiding Principles

+The principles of openness, transparency and accountability to the public guide the Townships decision-making process.
+In the context of Council and other Committee proceedings, this is accomplished by:

+- Ensuring the decision-making process is understood by the public and other stakeholders; - Providing access to information and opportunities for input by the public and other stakeholders consistent with the requirements of this By-law and other statutory requirements; - Exercising and respecting individual and collective roles and responsibilities provided for in this Procedure By-law and other statutory requirements; - b) The protection of basic rights by recognizing the right of the majority to decide, the minority to be heard and individuals to have the opportunity to participate; - c) The principles of parliamentary law governing Council and Committee Meetings include: - The majority of Members have the right to decide: - ii.
+The minority of Members have the right to be heard: - iii.
+All Members have the right to information to help make decisions, unless otherwise prevented by law; - iv.
+All Members have a right to an efficient Meeting; - v.
+All Members have the right to be treated with respect and courtesy; and - vi.
+All Members have equal rights, privileges and obligations;

+32.2 Interpreting the Procedure By-law

+- a) In the event of conflict between this Procedure By-law and legislation, the provisions of the legislation prevail; - b) A specific statement or rule in this Procedure By-law has greater authority than a general one; and - c) If there is a conflict between two or more rules in this Procedure By-law, or if there is no specific rule on a matter, the Chair will rule.
 In making a ruling, the Chair may consult the Clerk, rely on previous rulings and practices, or refer to Robert's Rules of Order.
-MOTIONS FROM OTHER MUNICIPALITIES 33.0 a) Motions from other municipalities are placed on the Consent Agenda under Resolutions of Other Municipalities.